-With that data in mind, getting your products into Costco is attractive.
+Getting your products into Costco is attractive.
 “Costco is highly renowned for providing consumers with a seemingly endless amount of high-quality products at the lowest possible prices,” Joel Goldstein, president of Mr. Checkout Distributors, writes in a Forbes article.
 “Furthermore, new product brands have found tremendous growth thanks to the unprecedented reputation that Costco's platform has to offer to both consumers and distributors.”Tremendous growth sounds appealing.
-Before you apply, though, consider the following.

 Costco Wholesale suppliers ship higher volumes to the warehouse vs. other retail stores.
 Therefore, look at your inventory and production to decide if you can handle the higher volume.
 Are you able to package and sell your item in bulk?